 My Instagram page grew and grew and then it branched out to Facebook… people started asking if they could buy copies of drawings.
 One thing led to another and we launched a website to sell the first printed copies of those hand drawn pictures, printed by a friendly local printing firm.
 Andy is the brains behind the website – he was a web designer before he was a cop.
 My drawings have evolved and are now all drawn on an iPad Pro with an Apple Pencil, which was a steep learning curve but now I love it!

 We are so grateful to every follower we have and every customer who has supported us along the journey.
 This venture has truly changed our lives.
 We have shipped to the furthest corners of the world, challenged only by where the postal system takes us.
-We have now fulfilled thousands of orders – something I never thought would happen – and have had to take my Mum – Lynnie – on to help pack and post parcels!
+We have now fulfilled over six thousand orders and sent out over ten thousand items – something I never thought would happen !
+We had to take my Mum – Lynnie – on to help pack and post parcels!

 When I qualified I was advised that it would be a good idea to become a Limited company (the grandly titled Student Studygram Limited) but behind the scenes it is still just a family business – Jess, Andy, Lynnie and even Noah at times!